sonos/torch-to-nnef/docs/tutos/5_llm.md

     At the end of this tutorial you will know:

     1. :material-toolbox: How to export causal Large Language Models
-    2. :octicons-cross-reference-24: Current status of this library
+    2. :octicons-cross-reference-24: Current status of this library with regard to LLM

 !!! example "Prerequisite"